You have a Domain Controller running in the organization. But only one DC running in…

 Conclusion

-In this article, you learned how to Export AD users to CSV with PowerShell.
+You learned how to Export AD users to CSV with PowerShell.
 There is a lot of information in every user account.
 With PowerShell, you can have a custom report that will suit your needs.

 Did you enjoy this article?
 You may also like Get Organizational Units with PowerShell.
 Don’t forget to follow us and share this article.